 - Suspension

 - Recommendation for expulsion

 - Transfer to alternative education setting

 - Notification of law enforcement

-- Meeting with advisor/coach of co-curricular activities to determine possible removal from the team.
+- Meeting with advisor/coach of co-curricular activities

 - Co-Curricular contract

 Suspension and Expulsion

 In order to protect each student's right to an education in a safe environment, it is necessary to outline student actions and behaviors that constitute major discipline violations.
 These violations are described in the California Education Code as acts that are punishable by suspension from school and/or expulsion from the school district.